Naym0/cuddly-journey/README.md

-# Machine Learning Coding Assignments
+# Machine Learning Coding Assignments :rocket:

 ## Decision Trees
 The model is used to determine whether a car is fast or not based on provided attributes.